global-asp/asp-source/en/0291_what-vusis-sister-said.md

 it at a tree.
 The egg broke.

 ##
-“What have you done?” cried Vusi.
+"What have you done?" cried Vusi.
-“That egg was for a cake.
+"That egg was for a cake.
 The cake was for my sister's wedding.
-What will my sister say if there is no wedding cake?”
+What will my sister say if there is no wedding cake?"

 ##
 The boys were sorry for teasing
 Vusi.
-“We can't help with the cake, but here is a walking stick for your sister,” said one.
+"We can't help with the cake, but here is a walking stick for your sister," said one.
 Vusi continued on his journey.

 ##
 Along the way he met two men
 building a house.
-“Can we use that strong stick?” asked one.
+"Can we use that strong stick?" asked one.
 But the stick was not strong enough for building, and it broke.

 ##
-“What have you done?” cried Vusi.
+"What have you done?" cried Vusi.
-“That stick was a gift for my sister.
+"That stick was a gift for my sister.
 The fruit pickers gave me the stick because they broke the egg for the cake.
 The cake was for my sister's wedding.
 Now there is no egg, no cake, and no gift.
-What will my sister say?”
+What will my sister say?"

 ##
 The builders were sorry for breaking the stick.
-“We can't help with the cake, but here is some thatch for your sister,” said one.
+"We can't help with the cake, but here is some thatch for your sister," said one.
 And so Vusi continued on his
 journey.

 ##
 Along the way, Vusi met a farmer and a cow.
-“What delicious thatch, can I have a nibble?” asked the cow.
+"What delicious thatch, can I have a nibble?" asked the cow.
 But the thatch was so tasty that the cow ate it all!

 ##
-“What have you done?” cried Vusi.
+"What have you done?" cried Vusi.
-“That thatch was a gift for my sister.
+"That thatch was a gift for my sister.
 The builders gave me the thatch because they broke the stick from the fruit pickers.
 The fruit